 It’s easy to overlook the nonprofit sector while you’re job hunting or considering your future career.
 That might be a mistake, though.
 Nonprofit organizations have been the third-largest employer for several years.

 Until recently, the nonprofit sector grew faster than the for-profit.
 According to the Johns Hopkins University Center for Civil Studies, between 2007 and 2017, the nonprofit job market grew three times faster than jobs in the for-profit world.

 Although the coronavirus pandemic has put many marginal nonprofits in peril, the Johns Hopkins study reports that financially strong organizations will likely survive.

-Nonprofit organizations are just as varied as the for-profit or corporate environment and often have more flexibility for new grads, as well as upward mobility for go-getters.
-When you’re on the hunt for a job in the nonprofit sector, you’re highly likely to find something that suits you: small mom-and-pop style organizations, volunteer-run nonprofits, major hospitals, or even universities.
+There is great variety in the nonprofit sector.
+When you’re on the hunt for a job in nonprofits, you’re likely to find something that suits you: small mom-and-pop style organizations, volunteer-run nonprofits, major hospitals, or even universities.

 Traditional Nonprofit Jobs to Include in Your Search

 The CEO or Executive Director is the leader of leaders in a nonprofit.
 The CEO oversees other executives, the integration of all departments, and the whole team's success.
 They are also responsible for the overall health and direction of an organization.

 A nonprofit’s CEO will need to be passionate about the organization’s mission and its ultimate success.
 A dose of diplomatic ability will be equally important as the CEO works with his board of directors and numerous stakeholders.